-The grounds of the Royal Hospital for Neuro-disability, located on a stunning elevated West Hill position in Putney since 1863 offers views over north west and south west London.
-Lancelot ‘Capability’ Brown and esteemed landscape gardener Humphrey Repton both helped to design the estate, adding to the garden's historical importance and interest.
-Brown designed an open landscape of grass and trees, a lake and a home farm and his designs are still in evidence today.
-The grounds include an award-winning cloister garden and several specialist patient sensory gardens and in memory lavender.
+The grounds of the Royal Hospital for Neuro-disability, created in 1863 and located on a stunning elevated West Hill position in Putney, offer views over north west and south west London.
+Lancelot ‘Capability’ Brown and esteemed landscape gardener Humphry Repton both helped to design the Estate, adding to the garden's historical importance and interest.
+Brown designed an open landscape of grass and trees, a lake and a home farm, and his designs are still in evidence today.
+The grounds include an award-winning cloister garden, several specialist patient sensory gardens, and lavender bushes, many planted in memory of loved ones within a special memorial area.